MUYUTwilighter/saplanting_forge/README.md

 1. Download the Jar File of proper version.
 2. Copy or cut the jar file you've just downloaded to your mod path (usually ".../.minecraft/mods" or ".../.minecraft/versions/\<VersionName\>/mods")
-3. Make sure you have installed fabric api and fabric of proper versions

 ## Configurations